Last updated on December 5, 2019 at 12:14

 |P2X family||Receptor-gated cation channels||

 Gasotransmitters are signalling molecules that are small gases, like NO, CO and H2S.
 They all diffuse freely across membranes, so they don’t have membrane receptors.
-Nitric oxide is the most important.
+Nitric oxide is the most important one.

-- Endothelial NO synthase, eNOS, which produces NO for use as a vasodilator
+- Endothelial NO synthase (eNOS) is found in the endothelium and produces NO for use as a vasodilator

-- Neuronal NO synthase, nNOS, which produces NO for use as a neurotransmitter
+- Neuronal NO synthase (nNOS) is found in neurons and produces NO for use as a neurotransmitter

-- Inducible NO synthase, iNOS, which is found in immune cells and produces NO in response to inflammation
+- Inducible NO synthase (iNOS) is found in immune cells and produces NO in response to inflammation

 |Organ/cell||Physiological role||Pathological role|